lemlac/mulem/docs/reference.md

     print("{x}")
 ```

-If inlined, it returns an iterator which will lazily execute when spread with `++` or passed into another `for _ in` loop.
+If inlined, it returns an iterator `Iter T` which is lazily executed.
+It won't activate until it's collected in an array with `++` or passed into another `for _ in` loop.

 ```
 iterator = for x in list then x * 2